 In the County Championship in England, the away side have the choice to field first if they wish.
 If they do not want to, the toss will take place as usual.

 Today, the coin toss still exists like normal in international world cricket events as well as in the IPL.
 However, we won’t be surprised if they make some radical changes in the future.
 Maybe they will just have a coin toss at the start of the series, and then the teams will take it, in turn, to choose whether they want to bat or bowl.

 When it comes to international tournaments such as the Cricket World Cup or the World Cup T20, the coin toss should always remain as it is.
 It is the fairest way to decide who bats first in a one-off match.
 As for the IPL, the toss isn’t going anywhere.
-It will always be a bit of fun to try a bit of IPL toss prediction in the general mayhem of the great tournament.
+It will always be a bit of fun to get a sense of your game luck with IPL toss prediction in the general mayhem of the great tournament!